How to Choose the Best Psychology School to Meet Your Goals

 Knowing your unique career goals can help you determine which type of program is the best fit.
-In addition to varying degree levels (i.e., B.A., M.A., Ph.D., Psy.D.), psychology schools generally follow a specific training model: research-scientist, scientist-practitioner, or practitioner-scholar.
-These training models define the focus of the program–driven towards clinic practice or research and/or experimentation.
+In addition to varying degree levels (i.e., B.A., M.A., Ph.D., Psy.D.), psychology schools generally follow a specific training model: research/scientist, scientist/practitioner, or practitioner/scholar.
+These training models define the focus of the program—driven towards clinic practice or research and/or experimentation.

 The program type also includes the specialty or concentration areas studied.
 These may include broad or specific areas, such as Clinical, Social, Developmental, and Neuropsychological.

 It’s also important to reflect on the way you’d like to receive instruction.
 Many students today work toward their degrees while working part-time jobs or raising families.
 Such students may prefer a psychology program that offers flexible formats completely online or hybrid, like some of the programs at Alliant International University’s California School of Professional Psychology.
-On the other hand, some students may find that they learn better by engaging in entirely face-to-face lectures and discussions.
+On the other hand, some students may find that they learn better by engaging entirely through face-to-face lectures and discussions.

 For many students, the program they choose comes down to dollars and cents.
 They want programs that provide funding opportunities to students as well as financial aid.
 Graduate students can often obtain funding from various scholarships in addition to assistantships, grants, and fellowships.

-At the end of the day, you want to select the psychology school that is most likely to ensure your professional and personal success.
+At the end of the day, you want to select the psychology program that is most likely to ensure your professional and personal success.
 When conducting your research, check out the numbers regarding student retention in the program, number of years it usually takes to complete the program, and how many students are typically rewarded internships or post-doctoral placement.
 You might also inquire about the percentage of graduates who are currently employed in the field, and for graduate programs, the APA-internship placement rates.